-Aged 49, is an Independent Non-executive Director of both the Company and BOCHK.
-Mr. Shan is the Chairman of the Audit Committee and a member of the Remuneration Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Shan is a Managing Director of Newbridge Capital Ltd. Mr. Shan is a Director of a number of companies, including Korea First Bank, Baoshan Iron & Steel Co.
-Ltd. and TCC International Holdings Ltd. Mr. Shan was a Managing Director of J.P.
-Morgan, a professor at the Wharton School of the University of Pennsylvania and an Investment Officer at the World Bank in Washington DC.
-Mr. Shan graduated from the Beijing Institute of Foreign Trade with a major in English in 1979.
-Mr. Shan obtained a master's degree in business administration from the University of San Francisco in 1981, and received a Master of Arts degree in economics and a PhD degree in business administration from the University of California at Berkeley in 1984 and 1987, respectively.
+Aged 49.
+Independent Non-executive Director of the Company and BOCHK.
+Chairman of the Audit Committee and member of the Remuneration Committee of the Company and BOCHK.
+Managing Director of Newbridge Capital Ltd. Director of Korea First Bank, Baoshan Iron & Steel Co.
+Ltd. and TCC International Holdings Ltd. Former Managing Director of J.P.
+Morgan.
+Former professor at the Wharton School of the University of Pennsylvania.
+Former Investment Officer at the World Bank in Washington DC.